-At Novartis, we hold ourselves to the highest ethical standards and do not tolerate unethical behavior.
+At Novartis, we hold ourselves to high ethical standards and do not tolerate unethical behavior.
 We are taking all necessary steps to enable associates to do what’s right and ensure compliance with our Code of Ethics and all applicable laws.
-At the same time, with more than 108 000 associates, we cannot exclude the possibility of misconduct by individuals.
+At the same time, with more than 110 000 associates, we cannot exclude the possibility of misconduct by individuals.
 We therefore have extensive measures in place in an effort to ensure that reports of suspected misconduct are investigated thoroughly.
 Where misconduct is found, we work to take swift and appropriate action.

 With a goal of ensuring accountability of local country organizations, our management includes integrity and compliance questions as part of standard business reviews.
 We work to identify and mitigate risk exposure proactively so it can be reviewed and discussed at a management level.

 Our goal is to maintain consistent standards of business practices across Novartis, ultimately enabling us to provide the best possible care for patients globally.

 Awareness and training programs are offered regularly in a range of formats, including awareness-building programs, e-training, face-to-face programs, games and workshops.
 We provide extensive communication toolkits to support awareness programs at the local level.